Bonsai Mary

 Another great way to increase humidity levels is by grouping your plants together.
 When plants are grouped together they create their own little ecosystem where moisture is released through transpiration which helps keep the air moist and humid.

-If all else fails then invest in good quality misting spray bottle and mist your plant daily Care Tips.
+If all else fails then invest in good quality misting spray bottle and mist your plant daily.
 This is especially important during drier seasons or if you live in an arid climate.

 Watering Anthurium Coriaceum – Leatherleaf Anthurium